SKW's Significant Personal Injury & Wrongful Death Cases in WA State

 $851,000 judgment awarded to a 36-year-old, highly dependent brain injury patient, who suffered repeated neglect and abuse over the course of a one-year stay at a skilled nursing facility.

 A young woman suffered profound injuries as the result of a tragic car accident.
 The other driver testified that Ms. Schneider did nothing wrong.
-SKWC brought justice and went to trail against the car manufacturer of Marissa's car, for faulty design.
+SKW brought justice and went to trail against the car manufacturer of Marissa's car, for faulty design.
 A confidential settlement was obtained for Marissa and her family.

 Dussault v.
 Midcentury Insurance Co.